 The roads weren’t posted for ATVs, though, until August 2021, when McDaniel and other residents saw the signs and learned about the change.

-“I see these signs and I go, ‘What the hell is going on,’” said Louise Shorette, a longtime resident of Long Swamp Road.
+“I see these signs and I go, ‘What the hell is going on,’” said Louise Shorette, a longtime resident of Chase Road.

 Neighbors went to a “horribly contentious” selectboard meeting to express their displeasure, McDaniel said.

 “We tried to explain as diplomatically as we could that they should not have done this without public participation,” he said.
 “We don’t own the road, but neither does the ATV club, nor does the selectmen.
 The town owns the road.”

 At the next board meeting, after hearing more from unhappy residents, the selectmen shifted course.
 They wouldn’t rescind the permit, but would take the road signs down and let residents vote on the question at the annual town meeting in March 2022.

 This kind of conflict is happening in other places, especially as more people are taking to the outdoors on ATVs during the pandemic, according to Tim Peabody, the deputy commissioner of the Maine Department of Inland Fisheries and Wildlife.

 The state’s decision to allow municipalities to open their roads was made to accommodate communities that had a lot of commerce associated with trail use, especially for snowmobiles, Peabody said.

 “ATVs just came along with it,” he said.